Liver Disease Profiles

 The liver disease profile provides an invaluable resource relating to one of the main causes of premature mortality nationally.
 Liver disease mortality rates are increasing in England, while decreasing in most EU countries.

-The liver disease profile is responsibility of the Public Health Analysis Unit of the Office for Health Improvement and Disparities (OHID).
+The liver disease profile is responsibility of the Office for Health Improvement and Disparities (OHID).
 It contains information for:

 • England